tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Paired Talisman of the Familiar

+_Recharge 16+:_ You can cast an at-will spell through your familiar, as if you were standing in the familiar’s place.
+This means you could zap someone with a Close spell from Far Away – your pet frog hops up to them and unleashes your shocking grasp.

+**Quirk:** Takes on behavioral traits from familiar.

+---

 #### Paragon

 _Recharge 16+:_ This necklace changes shape and jewels depending on the species of the wearer.
 When you use this necklace, you gain another use of your species power in the battle.